ana-brendel/dilemma-benchmarks/README.md

 3. To run individual test/file: `cd ../benchmarks/{test} && coqc {file}`

 ## Results Cited in Paper
-The folder `paper_results` contains the logs of all the results that were listed in the [paper]().
+The folder `paper_results` contains the logs of all the results that were listed in the **TBD link**.
 The folder `paper_results/processed_results` stores logs that are summaries of each benchmark.

 Note that there is only one compiler result, so there is no processed log for that test.